miklotovx/UMLOOModeler/README.md

 ## Overview

-This repository contains the **reference implementations used in the paper**.
+This repository provides materials demonstrating *how the proposed framework in the paper can be instantiated in practice*.

-The purpose of these materials is **illustrative and documentary**.
-They demonstrate how heterogeneous AI systems and post-hoc explainability methods can be structured according to the proposed architectural contract, enabling their representation through UML and automated extraction via UMLOOModeler.
+These examples serve as reusable templates for developing more sophisticated post-hoc XAI systems with different data modalities, predictive models, and explanation techniques.

 ---